JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Performs a specified number of undo operations.

 ```
-FUNCTION CTextDocument2.Undo (BYVAL Count AS LONG) AS LONG
+FUNCTION Undo (BYVAL Count AS LONG) AS LONG
 ```

 | Parameter | Description |